isMandyCoding/mandy-everett-q3-proposal/README.md

 ## What outputs do they need?

-Users would need to be able to see the menu, which will be provided by the database, and will be able to
+Users would need to be able to see the menu, which will be provided by the database, and will be able to submit orders.

 ### Menu